cs480-capstone/Map_Code/README.md

                 pertaining to that specific tree should be visible.
    - If the user is not within range if the tree, they will be informed with a message.

 The function findTree() takes a boolean flag which dictates what kind of tree to find (hidden or visible).
 This function searches for the tree of the correct visibility that is closest to userLoc.
-A successful search returns the index of the correct tree, an unsiccessful search returns undefined.
+A successful search returns the index of the correct tree, an unsuccessful search returns undefined.

-The function inProximity() takes an index pointing to a tree in tree_list and finds the distance the cooresponding tree is away from the user.
+The function inProximity() takes as arguments the distance in lattitude and longitude the user is from the neares tree.
+It returns a single linear distance.

 The function goToPage() sends the user to the data collection page.
 The data available for the user to colect will vary depending on the specific tree the user is near.